tkhamez/neucore/README.md

 Objectives:

 - Management of groups for players.
+- An API for applications to read these groups (and more).
 - Service registration via [plugins](https://github.com/tkhamez/neucore-plugin) (Experimental).
-- An API for applications to read these groups (and more).
 - Access to [ESI](http://esi.evetech.net) data of all members.
-- Member tracking and watch lists.
+- Member tracking and watchlists.
 - Login via EVE SSO.

 For more information, see the `doc` directory, including [**Documentation**](doc/Documentation.md),